Date of Degree

 Copyright 2010 Jennifer Therese Howell

 Howell, Jennifer Therese.
-"Popularizing historical taboos, transmitting postmemory: the French-Algerian War in the bande dessinée." dissertation, University of Iowa, 2010.
+"Popularizing historical taboos, transmitting postmemory: the French-Algerian War in the bande dessinée."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.